Retail Arbitrage – How to Sell on Amazon for Beginners [With Real Product Examples]

 If you want something and you can't find it locally, you'll probably go Google search that item.
 When you do, you'll probably find an Amazon product listing sitting right at the top of the results.

-Since Amazon has a high amount of trust, many people won't bother clicking elsewhere and just go to Amazon and confidently buy what they want.
+Since Amazon has a high amount of trust, many people won't bother clicking elsewhere.
+They just go to Amazon and confidently buy what they want.

-I used to buy packs of 4 cans of Skyline for around $10, and at the time they were selling for about $28 on Amazon which was a consistent $7 – $8 in profit per sale.
+I used to buy packs of 4 cans of Skyline for around $10.
+At the time they were selling for about $28 on Amazon.
+Which was a consistent $7 – $8 in profit per sale.

 Another notable local place is Montgomery Inn, famous for their ribs and barbecue sauce.
-I used to buy this 2 pack of sauce from Sam's for around $5 and sell it in the high teens on Amazon.
+I used to buy this 2 pack of sauce from Sam's for around $5.
+Then turn around and sell it in the high teens on Amazon.

 Another example of a place that has national demand with limited local availability is Trader Joe's brand products.
-The small grocery chain has a cult-like following and they don't sell their products online, so if you look on Amazon you’ll find plenty of people willing to sell you Trader Joe’s products at a marked up price.
+The small grocery chain has a cult-like following and they don't sell their products online.

 While there is no magical store out there to find the best deals, some of the places I frequented were Sam's, Target, Big Lots, TJ Maxx (for toys), and then just any other random big box store I'd find myself in and spot a suspiciously good deal.